 What is Boeheim's role?

 Any damage to Syracuse, or more specifically its basketball program, will come down to whether head coach Jim Boeheim faces any fallout.
+Assistant coach Bernie Fine is out.
+Good.
+The program can move on without much of a hiccup, assuming this is where it ends.

 But if the legendary Boeheim is found to have overlooked something he should not have, if his career ends with the same ignominy as that of Joe Paterno, well, what's the first thing one will think of at the mention of Syracuse basketball?